muon-build/muon/README.md

 ## Status

-`muon` is complete enough to build complicated projects, but many unimplemented corners remain.
-Your best bet is to run it on your project, and submit a bug report when you hit one.
+`muon` is complete enough to build complicated projects, however, many things are still not implemented.
+If you want to contribute, try using `muon` to build your favorite project.

 ## Requirements